Jim H

 One more thing:

-In Kotlin, an almost any block, including try/catch, is an expression that has a value, which can be assigned to a variable.
+In Kotlin, almost any block, including try/catch, is an expression that has a value, which can be assigned to a variable.
 Consider:

 var answer: Int